We offer concussion testing and management services, including baseline testing, to help you get back to sport or work as soon as possible.

 Stopping dizziness and improving balance.
 If you have dizziness or difficulty with your balance following a concussion, a type of physical therapy called vestibular physical therapy may help.
 The vestibular system, which includes the inner ear and its connections with the brain, helps you keep your balance and prevent dizziness.
 A qualified vestibular physical therapist may be able to help reduce or stop your dizziness or balance problems after a concussion by applying special treatments or teaching you specific exercises, some of which you may be able to do at home.

 Reducing headaches.
 Your physical therapist will assess the different possible causes of your headaches and use specific treatments and exercises to reduce and eliminate them.
 Treatment may include stretches, strength and motion exercises, eye exercises, hands-on techniques like specialized massage, and the use of technologies such as electrical stimulation.

 Returning to normal activity or sport.
 As symptoms ease and you are able to regain your normal strength and endurance without symptoms returning, your physical therapist will help you gradually add normal activities back into your daily routine.
 Your physical therapist will help you avoid overloading the brain and nervous system as you increase your activity level.
 Overloading the brain during activity after a concussion interferes with the healing of the brain tissue and can make your symptoms return.
 Your physical therapist will help you return to your normal life and sport activities in the quickest and safest way possible, while allowing your brain to properly heal.

-For more information, Contact us at Melissa, TX center.
+For more information, Contact us at our Melissa, TX physical therapy clinic.